 10) Reasonable Commutes and Moderate Traffic

 Spending time in other big cities such as Los Angeles has me appreciating the relatively moderate traffic levels in the St. Louis area.
-Having a reasonable commute to work is an important factor in our family.
-Where we live is less than 10 miles from where I work, and was less than 10 miles in the other direction from where my wife taught.
-Even though I work downtown, I can usually make it from home to work in about 20 minutes.
-This has been less of an issue during the past year of the pandemic but I’m sure at some point we’ll return to more normal activities.
+Having a reasonable commute time to work is an essential factor in our family.
+We live less than 10 miles from where I work and were less than 10 miles in the other direction from where my wife taught.
+So even though I work downtown, I can usually make it from home to work in about 20 minutes.
+The commute time has been less of an issue during the past year of the pandemic but I’m sure at some point, we’ll return to more normal activities.

-For the past several years, highways in the St. Louis metro area have been under construction.
-This has made traffic worse in several areas, though overall it’s still reasonable compared to other cities.
-I used to work with several people in the Washington DC area and was amazed at all the people who had 60 to 90 minute commutes to work every day.
+For several years, highways in the St. Louis metro area have been under construction.
+This has made the commute time worse in several areas, though overall it’s still reasonable compared to other cities.
+For example, I used to work with several people in the Washington DC area and was amazed at all the people who had 60 to 90-minute commutes to work every day.
 I can’t fathom spending an extra two hours commuting every day.

-Public transportation in the St. Louis area isn’t the best, partially because there are more people who live in St. Louis county and St. Charles county that commute downtown than people who actually live in the city.
-With people so spread out over the metro area it makes it challenging to offer great public transportation.
-St. Louis does have a light rail system (Metrolink) that is convenient if you live near one of the stops.
+Public transportation in the St. Louis area isn’t the best, partially because more people live in St. Louis county and St. Charles county that commutes downtown, than people who live in the city.
+In addition, people so spread out over the metro area make it challenging to offer excellent public transportation.
+However, St. Louis does have a light rail system (Metrolink) that is convenient if you live near one of the stops.

-In Summary: St. Louis is a Great Place to Raise a Family
+Is St. Louis a Good Place to Live?

-St. Louis is a great place to raise a family with its affordable housing market, thriving economy especially for female entrepreneurs and start-ups, excellent schools, tons of free and low cost activities, and a thriving music, theater, and sports scene.
+St. Louis is a great place to raise a family with its affordable housing market, thriving economy, especially for female entrepreneurs and start-ups, excellent schools, tons of free and low-cost activities, and thriving music, theater, and sports scene.
 What more could you ask for in a great city, besides maybe mountains or an ocean?

-Maybe I’m biased but in general the people in this city are incredible.
+Maybe I’m biased, but in general, the people in this city are incredible.
 The review linked earlier from the Winnipeg Jets fan hit on the kindness of the people in St. Louis.
 Try going to a sporting event with an opposing jersey in a different city.
 You’ll get chewed up and spit out.
-Here in St. Louis you are welcomed and treated with respect (mostly).
+Here in St. Louis, you are welcomed and treated with respect (mostly).
 We take a little too much pride in giving standing ovations during Cardinals games, but those are just the kind of people who live here.
-While all the reasons above are great, it’s really the people that make this city great above all else.
+While all the reasons above are great, the people make this city great above all else.